 5. Share Christmas tips and ideas

-Animoto, a platform for creating video, shares ideas on what holiday videos can be created.
+Animoto, a platform for creating videos, shares ideas on what to fill the holiday videos with and how to use them.
 This email is truly Christmas themed.
-The email’s content is divided into blocks, with each being accompanied by a jolly illustration.
+The email’s content is divided into blocks, each being accompanied by a jolly illustration.
 The main CTA is a visual accent.
-Additional CTAs are represented as text, the color of which is aligned with the central picture.
+Additional CTAs are represented as text, the color of which resonates with the central picture.

-If you have products that can be useful during the holidays, promote them.
+If you sell products that can be useful during the holidays, promote them.
 Anthropologie provides subscribers with decorating ideas for the home and Christmas tree.
-This email if full of warm, cozy and atmospheric photos.
-These photos inspire and encourage a Christmas mood.
+This email if full of warm, cozy and atmospheric photos which inspire and bring in the Christmas mood.

 7. Offer a Christmas party look

-Whether a noisy evening party or a family gathering, an outfit is one of the things that helps create the mood.
-Make the most of it and create different looks that will please your audience and be suitable for both an office party and a celebration among close friends.
-Look at the example from Lipsy.
+Whether a noisy evening party or a family gathering, an outfit is one of the things that helps to set the mood.
+Make the most of it and create different looks that will please your audience and be suitable for both an office party and a celebration among close friends, like in the example from Lipsy.

 8. Provide your customers with gift ideas

-If you sell food products, don’t despair.
+In case you market food products, don’t despair.
 Food can also be a welcome and unexpected gift.
 For example, Di Bruno Bros. offers a list of edible gifts.
 Just a look at these photos starts your mouth watering.

 Christmas Eve is the best time to thank and congratulate your subscribers.
 There is no need to sell and promote.
-It’s best to turn off the marketer inside you and say a few kind words.
+It’s best to turn off your inner marketer and say just a few kind words.

-In the example below, Ralph Lauren sends warm wishes to subscribers.
+In the example below, Ralph Lauren simply sends some warm holiday wishes to subscribers.
 The email is complemented by the vivid photography of the smiling fashion icon with his dog.
-By doing this, the brand shows its human side.
+So cozy and homey — the feelings associated with Christmas holidays.

 Don’t even think about closing your email campaign at the end of December.
 So what if the Christmas trees are already dressed?
 So what if the Christmas presents are already under the tree?
-Statistics show that 54% of customers continue their shopping activities after the holidays to take advantage of discounts and buy for the current season and the next.
+Statistics show that 54% of customers continue their shopping activities after the holidays to take advantage of discounts and shop for the current and ongoing festive season.